olafgeibig/crewai-playground/README.md

 # CrewAI-Playground
+1. If activated env, then deactivate first
-1. Run poetry install in the root and in all projects
+2. Run poetry install in the root and in all projects

 # Notes
 Poetry setup